-Even though I know very little about most books on The List going in, I can’t help but develop some preconceived ideas.
+Even though I know very little about most books on my to-be-read list going in, I can’t help but develop some preconceived ideas.
 Maybe it’s the cover art, maybe it’s the blurb, maybe it’s a sticker that says “award winner“, maybe it’s a recommendation from a celebrity or a friend; whatever it is, it’s hard to come at a book with a completely blank slate.
-The great thing about a project like Keeping Up With The Penguins is that it urges me to forge ahead anyway, and sometimes I’m very pleasantly surprised.
+The great thing about a project like Keeping Up With The Penguins is that it urges me to forge ahead anyway.
+Sometimes, I’m very pleasantly surprised.
 Sometimes, it’s a let down.
-But whatever the case may be, I get to share my surprise (pleasant or otherwise) with all of you, Keeper-Upperers!
+Whatever the case may be, I get to share my surprise (pleasant or otherwise) with all of you, Keeper-Upperers!
 Here are seven books that will take you by surprise (one way or the other).

 Surprisingly Relatable: Crime And Punishment – Fyodor Dostoyevsky